-There are two main types of incubation centres that are widely accepted: Technology Incubation Centres and Business a) Pre-incubation stage
+There are two main types of incubation centres that are widely accepted: Technology Incubation Centres and Business Incubation Centres.

-Incubation Centres.
 While the former focuses on offering technology development services, the Business Incubation Centre focuses on offering business support services.
 Nevertheless, the incubation centre may offer both the technology development and business support services depending on the competence and skills set of its staff.